JavaScript-Open-Curriculum-Foundation/JS-OSC/README.md

 [![Follow me](https://img.shields.io/twitter/follow/hansonconsult.svg?style=for-the-badge)](https://twitter.com/hansonconsult)

 Open Source Book(s) is a long term project with the following objectives:
-1. Create & Maintain open source curriculum designed to teach anyone 16+ how to use JavaScript as the primary langauge to build a web site (JSX & JSS), server, mobile app or hardware device (J5).
+1. Create & Maintain open source curriculum designed to teach anyone 16+ how to use JavaScript as the primary language to build a web site (JSX & JSS), server, mobile app or hardware device (J5).
 2. Promote content via social media, events and invite contributors and 🤞 supporters.
-3. Sell Content to (For-Profit) Educational Institutions --> Profit --> Donate 4G Computers to underprivilaged kids.
+3. Sell Content to (For-Profit) Educational Institutions --> Profit --> Donate 4G Computers to underprivileged kids.

 # Note
 I've never written a book before so any and all feedback or contributions are highly appreciated.